Henderson confirms Liverpool exit in goodbye video

 "But the biggest honours at Liverpool weren't personal ones, they were collective; all of us, all of you, together."

-Henderson highlighted the Champions League final in Madrid and securing the club's sixth trophy in the competition as his "favourite night", and added there were "no words" to describe the support during the parade around the city in 2019.
+Henderson highlighted the Champions League final in Madrid in 2019 when they beat Tottenham to secure the club's sixth trophy in the competition as his "favourite night", and said there were "no words" to describe the support during the parade around the city.

 He called the supporters "the best in the world" adding "there can be no doubt, there is no doubt".